simplygeo/postgrest-tools/README.md

-# Quickly enable PostgreSQL REST API with PostgREST.
+# Quickly Enable PostgreSQL REST API with PostgREST.

 This SQL script could be used to populate sample roles, sample table, enable login mechanism using JWT token.